 Spine tumors present a treatment challenge because they move as the patient breathes.
-Conventional radiation therapy cannot account for this movement, so surrounding healthy tissue is damaged by the radiation.
-The CyberKnife System is able to achieve surgical accuracy, – within a millimeter – completely non-invasively – without the use of body frames or implanted fiducial markers.
-It can pinpoint a tumor’s exact location in real time throughout treatment.
+Conventional radiation therapy cannot account for this movement, so the surrounding healthy tissue is damaged by the radiation.
+The CyberKnife System is able to achieve surgical accuracy – within a millimeter – completely non-invasively – without the use of body frames or implanted fiducial markers.
+It can pinpoint a tumor’s exact location in real-time throughout treatment.
 In addition, the unique design of the Cyberknife robot can approach a tumor from virtually any angle, something that conventional, gantry designed technologies, cannot do.

 CyberKnife Treatment Process: Spinal Tumors

 CyberKnife treatments involve a team approach, in which several specialists participate: